Photogravure: History of process

 The earliest forms of photogravure were developed by two original pioneers of photography itself, first Nicéphore Niépce in France in the 1820s, and later Henry Fox Talbot in England.
 Niépce was seeking a means to create photographic images on plates that could then be etched and used to make prints on paper with a traditional printing press.
 He used prints (engravings etc.), waxing the paper to make it translucent, then laying this on a copper plate coated with light-sensitive bitumen.
 Niépce's early images were among the first photographs, pre-dating daguerreotypes and the later wet collodion photographic process.
 But the process was little used, not least because the original engraving was all but destroyed.
 But once a "transparent photographic positive" became possible, interest revived.

 Talbot, inventor of the calotype paper negative process, wanted to make paper prints that would not fade.
 He worked on his photomechanical process in the 1850s and patented it in 1852 ('photographic engraving') and 1858 ('photoglyphic engraving').

-Photogravure in its mature form was developed in 1878 by Czech painter Karel Klíč, who built on Talbot's research.
-This process, the one still in use today, is called the Talbot-Klič process.
+Photogravure in its mature form was developed in 1878 by Czech painter Karel Klíč, who built on Talbot's research.:4 This process, the one still in use today, is called the Talbot-Klič process.

 History of use

 Because of its high quality and richness, photogravure was used for both original fine art prints in the form of photographs manipulated by various means on the negative and for photo-reproduction of works from other media such as paintings.
 From the 1880s, the Talbot-Klič process was used commercially for very high quality reproductions of old master prints, excelling in capturing variations in tone.

-Photogravure practitioners such as Peter Henry Emerson and others brought the art to a high standard in the late 19th century.
+Photogravure practitioners, such as Peter Henry Emerson, brought the art to a high standard in the late 19th century.
 This continued with the work of Alfred Stieglitz in the early 20th century, especially in relation to his publication Camera Work.
 This publication also featured the photogravures of Alvin Langdon Coburn who was a fine gravure printer and envisioned his photographic work as gravures rather than other photo-based processes.

 The speed and convenience of silver-gelatin photography eventually displaced photogravure which fell into disuse after the Edward S. Curtis gravures in the 1920s.
 One of the last major portfolios of fine art photogravures was Paul Strand's Photographs from Mexico from 1940, reissued as The Mexican Portfolio in 1967 by DeCapo Press.

 Many years later, photogravure has experienced a revival in the hands of Aperture and Jon Goodman, who studied it in Europe.
 Photogravure is now actively practiced in several dozen workshops around the world.
 Contemporary artists working in the medium include Sama Alshaibi.
+Photogravure may be used in combination with other print processes.